Looking for Kitty

 Looking for Kitty is a 2004 American film written and directed by Edward Burns, in which he plays a private detective in New York City, hired by David Krumholtz to help track down his run-away wife.
 It premiered at the Tribeca Film Festival on May 6, 2004.
 It had a limited theatrical release in September 2006 and was released on DVD the following month, on October 24, 2006.

 Saturday Night Live alumni Rachel Dratch and Chris Parnell have small parts, while Burns regulars Connie Britton and Kevin Kash have small roles as Burns' neighbor and building superintendent, respectively.

+Premise

+A man hires a private detective, Jack, to look for his wife.
+He insists on coming along.